blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 We need a way for Systems to encrypt the data (that compatible also with encryption libraries other then our own).

+### Motivation or explanation of Demand
+>**Note**
+>
+> The motivation or explanation of Demand is modeled by a message, and the message is optional.
+If law regulations state that motivation or explanation of Demand is mandatory, it is not supported.
 ## References

 ### Normative References